A00431008/matchmaking/README.md

 5. Run all cells
 6. Bask in the glory of having an awesome new poster
 7. Make two (!) cool interactive visualizations

+Embedding Sensitivity Tests
+We tested two sentence embedding models, all-MiniLM-L6-v2 and all-mpnet-base-v2, to see how differently they measure similarity based on personal descriptions.
+While both models give similar overall rankings, they sometimes change the order of who is most similar.

+My Description:
+"I like watching movies, playing cricket, eFootball, and collecting sneakers."

+Quantitative Analysis:
+The two models mostly agree, but there are differences.
+For example, Ethan Cooke was ranked 3rd by Model 1 but dropped to 8th in Model 2.
+Meanwhile, Somto Muotoe moved up from 11th to 3rd, and Sriram Ramesh improved from 8th to 4th.
+This suggests that each model picks up on different aspects of similarity.

+Qualitative Observations:
+Model 2 (all-mpnet-base-v2) seems to understand deeper connections, changing who is considered more similar.
+For example, Somto Muotoe (who likes reading, cycling, and video games) was ranked low in Model 1 but much higher in Model 2, likely because Model 2 connects multiple interests better.
+On the other hand, Ethan Cooke (who enjoys hiking and board games) dropped in ranking, suggesting that Model 1 (MiniLM) may have focused more on individual words rather than overall meaning.

+These differences show that choosing the right model matters.
+While both models give similar results, small ranking changes can affect how we group people based on their interests.